Marriage Counseling and Relational Perfection

 Looking at your spouse is a good thing.
 After all, you wouldn't have married unless you liked thinking about and looking at the person!
 Think about the mindset, "I give to get."
 This is law; obey in order to be loved.
 Consider Matthew 5:44-48.
 Jesus sums up relational perfection in verse 48, "Therefore you shall be perfect, just as your Heavenly Father is perfect."
 Contextually, Jesus is not speaking about moral perfection, rather relational perfection.
 Relational perfection is not I love you and you love me; this is what the world does (verses 46, 47).
 Rather, "I love you even if you don't love me."

 Your spouse is not the definition of love.
 Whoever is your definition of love is how you will live love.
-If you look to her first as the definition of love then you will live it.
+If you look to her as the definition of love then you will live it.
 Jesus is the greater love (John 15:13).
+Christian Counseling can help you with learning love.